engelberger/localcolabfold/README.md

 ## Installation

-### For Leftraru
+### For Guacolda-Leftraru (National Laboratory High Performance Computing Chile)
-1. In order to install localcolabfold inside leftraru please follow this steps `srun -p gpus --time=00:25:00 --ntasks-per-node 1 --pty bash`
+In order to install localcolabfold inside leftraru please follow this steps
+1. Enter a gpu instance
+`srun -p gpus --time=00:25:00 --ntasks-per-node 1 --pty bash`
 2. Once inside the gpu instance
 `ml unload all
 ml fosscuda cuDNN`
-3. Download `install_colabfold_linux.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/engelberger/localcolabfold/main/install_colabfold_leftraru.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabfold_linux.sh</pre>About 5 minutes later, `colabfold` directory will be created.
+3. Download `install_colabfold_leftraru.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/engelberger/localcolabfold/main/install_colabfold_leftraru.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabfold_linux.sh</pre>About 5 minutes later, `colabfold` directory will be created.
 Do not move this directory after the installation.
 4. The following steps are the same as in linux.

 ### For Linux